xiao0720/vim-config/README.md

 Adds syntax checking and better highlighting for Javascript files. ([more](https://github.com/pangloss/vim-javascript))

+### vim-phoenix
+Add configuration of Projectionist and Dispatch for the Elixir Phoenix framework, as well as add Mix integration. ([more](https://github.com/avdgaag/vim-phoenix))

 ### vim-ruby
 Ruby support (newer than the version released with vim). ([more](https://github.com/vim-ruby/vim-ruby))